HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 - [ ] Anita Rios
 - [x] Write-In (John Smith)

-can be represented with the following xml fragment:
+can be represented with the following XML fragment:

 ```xml
 <cdf:CVRContest>